jce-kehila-2026/kehila-2026-levelup/README.md

 The organization uploads and manages the learning content, and instructors can easily use it.

 ## Non‑Profit
-- Organization: [Non‑Profit Name]
+- Organization: Levelup
-- Primary stakeholder(s): Name — role — email
+- Primary stakeholder(s): Abdullah Khatib — CEO — abdullah@shah2range.com
-- Key deliverable for them: e.g., "Simple roster export and sign-up form."
+- Key deliverable for them: Instructor's dashboard to access organization-uploaded chess lessons

 ## Team
 - Team lead — Name — email — GitHub